 What is Ceftriaxone?

 Ceftriaxone is a cephalosporin antibiotic.
-This medication is used to treat a variety of bacterial infections, including those that are serious or life-threatening, such as E. coli, pneumonia, or meningitis.
-It is also used to protect patients from developing infections after surgery.
+It treats a variety of bacterial infections, including serious or life-threatening ones such as E. coli, pneumonia, or meningitis.
+It also protects patients from developing infections after surgery.

 Ceftriaxone Uses